FAQ’s

 • If you are in crisis, call 911 or 988, or visit your nearest emergency room and/or behavioral health hospital.

-• I have been looking at this question a lot, and what I can gather is this: there is a lot of research and study done on the therapeutic benefits of being outside.
-Some of these thoughts are more grounded than others, but they all orient around the same idea that nature is healing.
+• I have been looking at this question a lot, and what I can gather is this: research has shown numerous therapeutic benefits of being outside.

 There are practical benefits to you physically being out in nature.
 Your immune system improves, your sense of well-being, some days it’s really great outside and you find yourself experiencing a sense of wonder in being outside.
-Some argue that scanning terrain outside is similar to bilateral stimulation used in trauma focused therapy, though I do not know that I am totally sold on that idea.
+Your stress response shifts outdoors, and clarity and focus can return being outside.

 Experiencing nature connects us to something within, and to the world outside of ourselves as well.
 Time outside is even being prescribed by physicians now to treat everything from mood related issues to physical health ones.

-There’s a saying I have found that Norwegians use: “There is no such thing as bad weather, only bad clothes.”
+• There’s a saying I have found that Norwegians use: “There is no such thing as bad weather, only bad clothes.”
 What I find is that the challenge of a walk outside in less than sunny & 70 conditions is a good exposure to weather sometimes.
-Now there is something to be said for safety.
-If there is hail, lightning, ice, etc, we obviously wouldn’t meet outside.
-But a little cold, or a little rain can be okay for a therapy session as long as we can hear each other over the sound of the weather.
+Safety on trail matters however, so if the temperature/wind-chill is above 40 we can still meet on trail.
+If there are thunderstorms, hail, tornados in the area we will meet online.

 So, pack a jacket, a poncho, a hot drink, whatever you need to manage in the weather.
 And consider the same concept emotionally.
 If there is no bad (emotional) weather, only bad clothes (how we see a situation), how can we adapt to get through the walk (your life)?